 CBA faculty have been quite successful on the publishing front.
 Articles published in 2009, 2010, 2011, 2012 and 2013 can be accessed by clicking on the Scholarly Works links at the bottom of the page.
 From 2009 to 2012, publication success doubled, with the number of times CBA faculty members’ names appeared on the “by” line of referred journal articles rising from ten to twenty.
 Underscoring the willingness and ability of CBA faculty to work together to advance research in their respective areas, the number of times a CBA faculty member served as an author or co-author on these publications rose from 10 to 26.

 In the fall of 2011, we began recognizing faculty with above outstanding research success.
-Faculty who have been in the research spotlight are Dr. Priti Verma (Fall 2011), Dr. Jack Shorter (Spring 2012), Dr. Paul Holt (Fall 2012), and Dr. Ashley Bennington (Spring 2013), Mr. Harmeet Singh (Fall 2013) and Dr. Valerie Bartelt (Spring 2014) and Dr. John Cicala (Fall 2014).
+Faculty who have been in the research spotlight are Dr. Priti Verma (Fall 2011), Dr. Jack Shorter (Spring 2012), Dr. Paul Holt (Fall 2012), Dr. Ashley Bennington (Spring 2013), Mr. Harmeet Singh (Fall 2013) and Dr. Valerie Bartelt (Spring 2014) and Dr. John Cicala (Fall 2014).
 The most recent addition to this list of CBA members whose research activity has been of the highest quality and/or frequency of research contributions has been above normal is Dr. John Cicala.